urql-graphql/urql/docs/keys.md

 When resolving entities the graph cache will try to look at the entity and use `id` or `_id` to identify them.

-The keys property allows us to intervene in this behavior, we can point to another location or pre-/postfix it.
+The `keys` property allows us to intervene in this behavior by pointing to another location on the entity or by pre-/post-fixing it.

-Let's look at an example, we have a set of todos (typename is Todo), but instead of identifying on `id` or `_id` we are using the `name`.
+Let's look at an example.
+Say we have a set of todos each with `__typename` of `Todo`, but instead of identifying on `id` or `_id` we want to identify each record by its `name`.

 ```js
 const myGraphCache = cacheExchange({